CalebeCopello/GeekShop/README.md

 ```
 `react-router-dom` contains bindings for using React Router in web applications, in other words, it’s going to be used to make links directly without loading new pages.
 The `react-router-bootstrap` allows to use the React Router alongside React Bootstrap.

-Let’s add the rating to to products.
+Let’s add the rating to the products.
 Again it’s done through the creation of a component.
 And with the ` react-icons ` it’s possible to render the starts using a condition to add a full, half or open star.

 To finish this part, we added the routing for the products in the index.js, like this